MorleyDev/zander.client/README.md

 ### Supported Build Modes
 * debug: Build the project artefacts with debug information and without optimisations
 * release: Build the project artefacts with no debug information and with full release optimisations

+## Branches and tags
+The /branch:{BRANCH} command line argument can be used to specify a specific branch of the project to acquire.
+As tags are just branches, this can include specific tags.
+Examples:
+zander-client get someproject mingw release /branch:some_branch zander-client get someproject mingw release /branch:tags/v1.0.0

 ##Build Status